 Debts are a fact of life.
-Financially healthy people like employees, business owners, and even multimillionaires have them.
+Ordinary, financially healthy people like employees, business owners, and even multimillionaires have them.

 As a financially responsible individual, you need to handle debts properly to get a good credit score.
-Some people, however, find it hard to cope with debts because their salary and financial capacity to pay their amortizations aren’t proportional to the credit they’ve borrowed.
+Some people, however, find it hard to cope with unpaid loans because their salary and financial capacity to pay their amortizations aren’t proportional to the credit they’ve borrowed.

-Nevertheless, you can make repayments more manageable and efficient with one solution: debt consolidation.
+Nevertheless, you can make loan repayments more manageable and efficient with one solution: debt consolidation.

 Think of it as putting Debt #1, Debt #2, and Debt #3 in one box.
-That single box will then turn the three debts into a single loan.
+That single box will then convert the three debts into a single loan.

 The said box will issue an invoice that states a fixed amount that you need to pay every month.
 When you pay that fixed amount monthly, you’re actually paying for the three debts you’ve put inside that box until the agreed term ends.